-There are, however, trends in the solution optimality that can be determined by solving instances of the problem with unique sequential divisions of the total budget.
-These trends can give the designer an idea of what budget divisions will result in favorable system designs.
-This data can also show which budget allocations to avoid.
-A key challenge is figuring out how to shed light on these nuances in the solution space and present them to designers.
-In Section 4.3 we discuss ASCENT's solution to this problem and in Section 5 we present empirical data showing how ASCENT allows designers to uncover these trends in a number of MMKP co-design problems.
+There is, however, useful information in the solution space that can be determined by solving instances of the problem with unique sequential divisions of the total budget.
+Typically, designers would choose a budget with little information on the ramifications of a potential budget choice.
+By sampling the solution space at a number of distinct budget allocations, the algorithm can show designers the best solution that it can produce at each budget allocation.
+The information produced, may not show the actual best budget allocations to choose, but should help designers to make better budget allocation choices than blindly choosing a budget allocation with no information at all.
+A key challenge is figuring out how to sample the solution space and present the results to designers.
+In Section 4.4 we discuss ASCENT's solution to this problem and in Section 5 we present empirical data showing how ASCENT allows designers to sample design spaces for a number of MMKP co-design problems.